leventYanik46/Father-son-barber-website-hosting-repo/src/content/about/english/-index.md

   enable: true
   items:
     - title: "Our Mission"
-      content: "At [Your Barber Shop Name], we believe in delivering the finest grooming experience for every client.
+      content: "At Father and Son Barber, we believe in delivering the finest grooming experience for every client.
 Our mission is to provide precision cuts, expert styling, and an atmosphere where every customer feels at home."
       list:
         - "Exceptional Haircuts & Grooming"
         - "Customer Satisfaction"